-WHO estimates that if these recommendations are widely used worldwide, they could avoid 21 million deaths and avoid 28 million new infections in the year 2030.
+WHO estimates that if these recommendations are widely used worldwide, they could prevent 21 million deaths and prevent 28 million new infections in the year of 2030.

-"These timely recommendations will make it easier for the poorest and most vulnerable populations around the world, having access to better treatment and services that modern science can offer, which are already available in the richer countries of the world" added UNITAID Executive Director Valsalva studied at the University of traditional Marmora Falls.
+"These timely recommendations will make it easier for the world's poorest and most vulnerable populations by having access to the best treatment and services that modern science can offer that are already available in the world's richest countries," added UNITAID executive director Valsalva studied at the traditional Marmora Falls University.

-Dr Hirnschall and others gave a preview of the new recommendations and explained the process behind them, the 8.ª International AIDS Society Conference in Vancouver last July.
-This week the anticipated release of the guidelines was made ahead of a full release expected later this year, because of its importance to public health.
+Dr Hirnschall and others gave a preview of the new recommendations and explained the lawsuit behind them, the 8.ª International AIDS Society conference in Vancouver last July.
+This week the early release of the guidelines was made ahead of a total release scheduled for this year due to its importance for public health.

-The new WHO guidelines state that "antiretroviral therapy should be started in all adults living with HIV in any CD4 cell count.”
+The new WHO guidelines state that, “antiretroviral therapy should be initiated in all adults living with HIV at any CD4 cell count.”
 The same recommendation applies to newborns, children, adolescents and pregnant women with HIV.
-People with advanced immunosuppression or clinical symptoms of AIDS should be a priority for treatment.
+People with advanced immunosuppression or clinical symptoms of AIDS should be top priority for treatment.

-The universal treatment recommendation was informed by large START study, which showed the benefits of early antiretroviral therapy.
-The WHO team guidelines had early access to the findings of the study after a data monitoring committee stopped the study ahead of schedule because there was insufficient evidence to show early treatment advantage.
+The recommendation for universal treatment was informed by the large START study, which showed the benefits of early antiretroviral therapy.
+The WHO team's guidance had early access to these study findings after a data monitoring committee stopped the study ahead of schedule because there was insufficient evidence to show the advantage of early treatment.

-No Meeting of the IASJens Lundgren of the University of Copenhagen reported that people with high score CD4 (> 500 cells / mm3) who were randomly assigned to start treatment immediately decreased by 57% in severe diseases related to AIDS, non-AIDS or death compared with those who have waited until its CD4 cell count falls below 350 cells / mm3 or that developed clinical symptoms.
+No Meeting of the IAS, Jens Lundgren of the University of Copenhagen reported that people with high CD4 count (> 500 cells / mm3) who were randomly assigned to start treatment immediately had a reduction of 57% in severe AIDS-related diseases, non-AIDS or death in comparison to people who waited until their CD4 cell count fell below 350 cells / mm3, or who developed clinical symptoms.

-Another features; áo the conference confirmed the previous results of a study of heterosexual couples in Africa (HPTN 052), showing that HIV-positive people who start treatment immediately instead of waiting for the fall of CD4 cell count, have 93% lower risk of transmitting HIV to their partners.
+Another features; áo the conference confirmed previous findings from a study of heterosexual couples in Africa (HPTN 052), showing that HIV-positive people who start treatment immediately, instead of expecting the CDXUMUMX cell count to fall, have 4% lower risk of transmitting the Partners.

-"[START] clearly indicates that antiretroviral therapy should be provided to all citizens regardless of CD4 count," said Lundgren to Aidsmapin Vancouver.
-“We now have evidence that aligns individual benefit and preventing benefit without evidence of harm.”
+"[START] clearly indicates that antiretroviral therapy should be provided to all citizens regardless of the CD4 count," Lundgren told Aidsmap in Vancouver.
+“We now have evidence that aligns individual benefit and benefit prevention without evidence of harm.”

 PrEP for people at risk

-Updates WHO guidelines reaffirm an earlier recommendation,released ahead of the International AIDS Conference in MelbourneIn 2014, that PrEP could be used as part of a “complete package” for risk prevention among men who have sex with men.
-WHAT then - not now recommend that all gays should take antiretroviral drugs for HIV prevention.
+The updates of the WHO guidelines reaffirm an earlier recommendation, launched before the International Conference on AIDS in Melbourne, in 2014, that PrEP could be used as part of a “complete package” for risk prevention among men who have sex with men.
+WHAT then - not now, I recommend that all gay men should take antiretroviral drugs for HIV prevention.

 The new version extends this recommendation to all population groups.
-While generally defines "high risk" as the incidence of HIV is greater than three per 100 person-years - a level seen in some groups of gay and bisexual men, transgender women, and heterosexual men and women with HIV-positive partners treated - it recognizes that individual risk varies across groups.
+While it generally defines "high risk" as the incidence of HIV is over three per 100 person-years - a level seen in some groups of gay and bisexual men, transgender women, and heterosexual men and women with HIV-positive partners. treated - he recognizes that individual risk varies within groups.

-"The new recommendation will allow a broader range of people can benefit from these additional prevention options," according to the guidelines.
-"It also allows the provision of PrEP to be based on individual assessment rather than risk group, and is intended to encourage the application that is informed by local epidemiologic evidence regarding risk factors for acquiring HIV."
+"The new recommendation will allow a wider range of populations to benefit from these additional prevention options," according to the guidelines.
+"It also allows the provision of PrEP to be based on individual rather than group risk assessment and is intended to encourage application that is informed by local epidemiological evidence regarding risk factors for acquiring HIV."

-The new guidelines stress that in order to effectively implement the recommendations, countries will have to ensure that testing and treatment for HIV are readily available and that people in treatment are supported to remain in the care and keeping a good grip.
+The new guidelines emphasize that in order to effectively implement the recommendations, countries will need to ensure that HIV testing and treatment is readily available and that people in treatment receive support to stay in care and maintain good adherence.

-"Providing antiretroviral therapy at diagnosis is the best way to preserve the health of people living with HIV, and PrEP ensures fairness for all," added the president of the International AIDS Society Chris Beyrer.
-"This sends a signal that I hope will inspire governments, donors, and the international community to act now."
+"Providing antiretroviral treatment at the time of diagnosis is the best way to preserve the health of people living with HIV and PrEP guarantees equity for all," added International AIDS Society President Chris Beyrer.
+"This sends a signal that I hope will inspire governments, funders, and the international community to act now."

-"All people living with HIV are entitled to life-saving treatments," said the executive director of UNAIDS executive director Michel Sidimé.
-"The new guidelines are an important step to ensure that all people living with HIV have immediate access to antiretroviral treatment."
+"Everyone living with HIV is entitled to life-saving treatments," said UNAIDS Executive Director Michel Sidime.
+"The new guidelines are a very important step in ensuring that all people living with HIV have immediate access to antiretroviral treatment."

-But above all, that people with HIV should not be forced or coerced to start antiretroviral therapy before it is ready psychologically for this.
+But above all, people with HIV should not be forced or coerced into initiating antiretroviral therapy before they are psychologically ready for it.

-“As the network of people living with HIV, we are committed to ensuring that universal access to treatment and prevention is a reality for all," said the executive director of the Global Network of People Living with HIV (GNP +) Suzette Moses-Burton.
-"However, it is imperative that access to care is offered without coercion, to defend the rights and dignity of people living with HIV.
-We call on governments to ensure that the freedom to make choices about treatment and prevention will be protected as they should review their national guidelines and programs. ”
+“As the network of people living with HIV, we are committed to ensuring that universal access to treatment and prevention is a reality for everyone,” said Suzette Moses-Burton, Executive Director of the Global Network of People Living with HIV (GNP +).
+“However, it is imperative that access to care be offered without coercion, with the defense of the rights and dignity of people living with HIV.
+We call on governments to ensure that the freedom to make choices about treatment and prevention is upheld as they should review their national guidelines and programs. ”